Is it illegal to drive after taking hay fever tablets?

 Advice for drivers with hay fever

-Do you suffer with hay fever in the summer months?
-If so, bear in mind that motorists who take take hay fever medication could risk prosecution or even a driving ban.
+Do you welcome in the summer months with a sneeze?
+If you suffer with hay fever, bear in mind that taking medication before getting behind the wheel could mean you risk prosecution – or even a driving ban.
 You have been warned.

-The same traffic laws apply to over-the counter drugs as illegal substances.
-If your driving is impaired, you could end up with a criminal record – not to mention the risk of causing an accident.
+The same traffic laws apply to over-the-counter or doctor-prescribed drugs as to illegal substances.
+If your driving is impaired by hay fever medicine, you could end up with a criminal record.
+Not forgetting the risks of causing an accident, damaging your car and endangering the lives of yourself and others, of course.

 Neil Worth, road safety officer at GEM Motoring Assist, explained: “Some medicines, including those used to treat hay fever, can have an effect on your ability to drive safely.
 They could make you tired, dizzy or groggy, and they can compromise your vision and reaction time.